thethemefoundry/developer-docs/make/hooks.md

 apply_filters( 'make_enqueue_parent_stylesheet', $enqueue );
 ```

-Toggle for loading the parent stylesheet along with the child one.
+Filter: Toggle whether the parent stylesheet loads along with the child one.

 ##### Returns: